Amenability and covariant injectivity of locally compact quantum groups: Introduction

 The dual space of $\LUC$ carries a natural Banach algebra structure.
 In \cite{HNR1}, Hu, Neufang and Ruan studied various properties of this algebra, in particular through a weak*-weak* continuous, injective, completely contractive representation

 in the algebra of completely bounded right $(\TCQ,\rhd)$-module maps on $\BLTQ$.
 This representation is the fundamental tool in our work, and is used in section 4 to show that a locally compact quantum group $\G$ is amenable if and only if the dual quantum group $\h{\G}$ is what we shall call \e{covariantly injective}, meaning the corresponding projection of norm one commutes with the module action of $(\TCQ,\rhd)$ on $\BLTQ$.
-As a corollary, we answer, in the affirmative, a question of B\'{e}dos and Tuset concerning the amenability of $\G$ \cite{BT}.
-This generalizes the partial result of Runde in the co-amenable setting \cite[Theorem 3.6]{R}.
+As an application, we obtain a new proof of the recently answered question of B\'{e}dos and Tuset concerning the topological amenability of $\G$ \cite{Z}.
 By examining the remaining three $\TCQ$-module structures on $\BLTQ$, we obtain new characterizations of amenability, co-commutativity, as well as injectivity of $\h{\G}$.
 Moreover, compactness of $\G$ can be characterized in terms of normal conditional expectations respecting the $\TCQ$-module structure.

 We finish in section 5 by showing that a locally compact quantum group $\G$ is amenable if and only if $\LIQH$ is an injective operator $\TCQ$-module.
 Even in the commutative case, this provides a new identification of classical amenability of a locally compact group $G$ in terms of the injectivity of $\LG$ as a $\TC$-module.
 We also show that both amenability of $\G$ \e{and} of $\h{\G}$ may be characterized through the injectivity of $\BLTQ$ as a left, respectively, right $\TCQ$-module.
-This, along with other results in the paper suggest that these homological methods may provide a new approach to the duality problem of amenability and co-amenability for arbitrary locally compact quantum groups.
+This, along with other results in the paper suggests that these homological methods may provide a new approach to the duality problem of amenability and co-amenability for arbitrary locally compact quantum groups.